ipni/specs/reader-privacy.md

 ## Specification
 ​
-This specification improves Reader Privacy by proposing changes to the Step 3, depicted above, where the Client supplies the content CID directly in order to lookup its corresponding providers.
+This specification improves Reader Privacy by proposing changes to the Step 3, depicted above, where the Client supplies the CID to IPNI in order to lookup corresponding Storage Providers.

 * A Client who wants to do a lookup will calculate `HASH2` and use it for the lookup query;
 * In response to that IPNI will return a list of `EncProviderRecordKey`s that contain